rajangdavis/Standardized-Testing-Participation-Exploration/README.md

 ### Presentation Structure

-- 5-7 minutes long.
+- 3-5 minutes long.
-- Use PowerPoint or some other visual aid.
+- Use Google Slides of Keynote for visual aid.
 - Consider the audience.
 Assume you are presenting to non-technical executives with the College Board (the organization that administers the SATs).
 - Start with the guiding question/big idea.
-- Talk about your procedure/methodology (high level, no need to show code unless you found a useful method to share).
+- Talk about your procedure/methodology (high level, **NO CODE**).
 - Talk about your findings/answers to prompts (include visuals).
 - Conclude - highlight any next steps, further questions, what you would do with more time, additional data that would be useful.